d2s/Documentation/docs/ScheduleTasks.md

 The stack is a reference only to a configuration (by a hidden key).
 The user can change anything regarding a configuration up to the moment the task is executed by schedule.
 If a configuration is deleted all scheduled tasks connected to configuration is deleted as well.

 When the first scheduled task is _completed_, RsyncOSX checks the next top element of stack.
 In example the schedule *once* is selected.
-First scheduled backup is scheduled in about two minutes.
+First scheduled backup is scheduled in one hour.
 ![Main view](screenshots/master/scheduling/schedule1.png)
 ![Main view](screenshots/master/scheduling/schedule2.png)
 Another task is scheduled as well.
 The first scheduled to be executed is marked green.